 Instructor: Saxe

 Culture and Cognitive Development: Read Less [-]

 EDUC 200D Psychosocial Development: Identity, Culture, and Education 3 Units

 Terms offered: Fall 2021, Fall 2020, Fall 2019

 This course is a doctoral seminar in developmental psychology, with a broad focus on psychosocial development and its impact on children in educational contexts.
 The course begins with a discussion of Erikson's psychosocial theory and the sociocultural perspectives of Vygotsky and other theorists.
 We then review some of the major psychosocial variables related to educational achievement, including competence, motivation, self-concept, self-efficacy, self-regulation, and volition.
 We touch briefly on moral development and values as psychosocial factors affecting correlates.
 We examine (a) how social and personal identity factors are used to explain underachievement (e.g., cultural ecological theory and stereotype threat), (b) the role of identity in different cultural groups, (c) the impact of these factors on teacher and student behavior, and (d) the role that identity plays in helping students develop a sense of future.
-Psychosocial Development: Identity, Culture, and Education: Read More
+Psychosocial Development: Identity, Culture, and Education: Read More [+]

 Rules & Requirements

 Prerequisites: One course in statistics

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructor: Worrell

-Psychosocial Development: Identity, Culture, and Education: Read Less [-]

-EDUC 200G Socialization Processes within the Family 3 Units

-Terms offered: Prior to 2007

-This course provides an overview of theoretical perspectives on family socialization.
-We review the empirical literature on child-rearing practices and their relationship to children's socioemotional development.
-We also examine family beliefs and routines in the context of culture and social class.
-Students in the course write a literature review on a family socialization topic of their choice.

-Socialization Processes within the Family: Read More [+]

-Rules & Requirements

-Prerequisites: Graduate Student Standing

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.
-Instructor: Holloway

-Socialization Processes within the Family: Read Less [-]

-EDUC 200H Cognitive Development: Neo Vygotskian Approaches 3 Units

-Terms offered: Prior to 2007

-This seminar explores interpretations, extensions, and reformulations of Vygotsky's writings on cognitive development.
+Instructor: Worrell Psychosocial Development: Identity, Culture, and Education: Read Less [-] EDUC 200H Cognitive Development: Neo Vygotskian Approaches 3 Units Terms offered: Prior to 2007 This seminar explores interpretations, extensions, and reformulations of Vygotsky's writings on cognitive development.
 The seminar will consider Vygotsky's books, Thought and Language and Mind in Society, and also read scholars who build on Vygotsky's seminal ideas--these including his students, like Luria and Leontiev, as well as contemporary writers.
 A focus throughout the seminar will be on activity-oriented treatments of cognition that incorporate social and historical processes.

-Cognitive Development: Neo Vygotskian Approaches: Read More [+]

-Rules & Requirements

-Prerequisites: EDUC 200A or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Cognitive Development: Neo Vygotskian Approaches: Read More [+] Rules & Requirements Prerequisites: EDUC 200A or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.

 Instructor: Saxe

 Cognitive Development: Neo Vygotskian Approaches: Read Less [-]

 EDUC 201 Asian American Educators and Professionals in a Stratified Multiracial Society 3 Units

 Terms offered: Spring 2020

 This course delves into what it means to be an Asian American educator and professional.
 Through readings, analysis of popular media, and critical collective self-reflection, participants will explore how Asian Americans might understand and engage with their own racialization and the purpose and nature of their work as educators and professionals, particularly in solidarity with other people of color and low-income and working.

-Asian American Educators and Professionals in a Stratified Multiracial
+Asian American Educators and Professionals in a Stratified Multiracial Society: Read More [+]

-Society: Read More [+] Hours & Format
+Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

 Instructor: Philip

-Asian American Educators and Professionals in a Stratified Multiracial

-Society: Read Less [-]
+Asian American Educators and Professionals in a Stratified Multiracial Society: Read Less [-]

 EDUC 201A Psychology of Reading 3 Units

-Terms offered: Spring 2011, Spring 2010, Spring 2009

-Comparison and analysis of the psychological and linguistic evidence underlying whole language and skills methods of reading instruction.
+Terms offered: Spring 2011, Spring 2010, Spring 2009 Comparison and analysis of the psychological and linguistic evidence underlying whole language and skills methods of reading instruction.
 Topics include reading readiness, emergent literacy, the English spelling system and decoding, vocabulary development, models of reading, individual differences, and comprehension and schema theory.

-Psychology of Reading: Read More [+]

-Hours & Format
+Psychology of Reading: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.